nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_SMS - SMS support in SLM

-   This option enables additional AT commands for using SMS service.
+   This option enables additional AT commands for using the SMS service.

 .. option:: CONFIG_SLM_GPS - GPS support in SLM